 Porting the Google Camera is usually the easiest way to improve picture quality on flagships like OnePlus 6T and Samsung Galaxy S10.
 Up until now, the camera mod was not compatible on Xiaomi phones, except the Poco F1, because they didn’t support Google’s Camera 2API.
 However, that changed with the Redmi Note 7 Pro.

-Xiaomi Redmi Note 7 Pro includes the support for Camera2 API which makes it super easy to use Google amazing camera features like Night Sight, HDR+, and Portrait.
+Xiaomi Redmi Note 7 Pro includes the support for Camera2 API which makes it super easy to use amazing camera features of the Google Camera like Night Sight, HDR+, and Portrait.

 If you must know, these image-processing techniques are exclusive only to Google Pixel phones.
 But lately, developers modified the Google camera app in a way that it could be usable on many phones.